Campus Facilities and Resources

 In addition to taking advantage of these services, students are encouraged to contact the office if any unforeseen financial difficulties arise during the course of the academic year.

 Jack's Corner provides a location for students, faculty, staff, and guests to relax and have some fun.
-The facility is equipped with a pool table, a stereo system, high definition TV, DVD player, on-campus telephone, and computer e-mail/web access.
-JP's, the campus snack bar, is also located in Jack's Corner.
-Open Sunday through Thursday from 7:00 p.m. to 1:00 a.m., and Friday and Saturday from 8:00 p.m. to 1:00 a.m.
-JP's offers a variety of snack items including Freshens smoothies, a full service grill, Deli which will feature hot and cold subs, salads and sandwiches "to go" and beverages.
-Students can use their flex dollars (available through the college meal plan) to purchase items from JP's.
-Information regarding the flex plan is available at the Business Office on the first floor of Long Hall.
-JP's will also accept cash and credit cards.
+The facility is equipped with a pool table, a stereo system, high definition TV, DVD player, on-campus telephone, and computer e-mail/web access as well as the campus snack bar.
+Open Sunday through Thursday from 7:00 p.m. to 1:00 a.m., and Friday and Saturday from 8:00 p.m. to 1:00 a.m., Jack's offers a variety of snack items including Freshens smoothies, a full service grill, Fresh Mexican offering a variety of burritos, quesadillas and nachos, “on the go” premade salads and sandwiches, convenience items and beverages.
+Students can use their dining plan flex dollars, cash, MasterCard or Visa to purchase items from Jack's.
+Dining plans are not just for resident students, there is also a commuter dining plan option.
+Information regarding dining plans is available at the Business Office on the first floor of Long Hall.

 Café 1812, Pennington Lounge, Academic Center